nguyenphuminh/smallm/README.md

 * Multi-Query Attention with flash attention support (sdpa).
 * Squared ReLU for activation.
 * RMSNorm without learnable params for normalization, used in transformer and before output.
-* Output: Linear layer to vocabulary (without weight-tying).
+* Output: Linear layer to vocabulary (weight-tied).

 and is trained with: